Does this ADHD chaos sound like you?

 • Inattentive Type – previously referred to as “ADD”

-• Combined Type – when both are present
+• Combined Type – when both are present (this is nearly 2/3 of people diagnosed)

 ADHD can look different based on your gender, upbringing, and environment.
 That’s one reason why so many people—especially women—go undiagnosed until adulthood.
 Sometimes it doesn’t really show up until stress piles on in college, work, parenting, or perimenopause.